fnando/simple_auth/README.markdown

 	  end
 	end

-If your user model is other than `User`, you have to set it in your `config/initializer/simple_auth.rb` initializer file.
-You can also set up the credentials attributes and crypters.

-	SimpleAuth.setup do |config|
-	  config.model = :account
-	  config.credentials = [:username]
+In your model, use the `authentication` macro.

+	class User < ActiveRecord::Base
+	  authentication
 	end

 This will add some callbacks and password validations.
 It will also inject helper methods like `Model.authenticate`.

-After you set up the model, you can go the controller.
+After you set up the model, you can go to the controller.

 	class SessionsController < ApplicationController
 	  def new